 Luther I. Bonney was born in Turner, Maine in 1884.
 After graduating from Bates College in 1906, Bonney was involved in education for the rest of his life.
 He was a Professor of Mathematics at Middlebury College, Vermont from 1907-1927, and Dean of Portland Junior College, one of USM’s progenitor schools, from 1933 until 1958.
 The Papers consist of histories he wrote, poetry, WWII letters from former students, honorary degrees, and a taped 1974 interview of Bonney.
 1933-1974 0.5 ft.

-Lorraine G. Libby grew up in Portland, and graduated from Portland High School in 1955.
+Lorraine G. Libby grew up in Portland and graduated from Portland High School in 1955.
 She studied Junior High education at Gorham State Teachers College, graduating in 1959.
-At GSTC, she was active in Commuter's Club, SEAM (Student Education Associan of Maine), and the Outing Club.
+At GSTC, she was active in Commuter's Club, SEAM (Student Education Association of Maine), and the Outing Club.
 The Papers contain materials from Gorham State Teachers College for prospective students, a program from Recognition Day at GSTC, May 1957, and educational materials for student teachers, ca. 1955-57.
+You can view an interview with Mrs. Bowdoin here.
 1955-1957 0.5 ft.

-Kenneth T. H. Brooks received his undergraduate degree from the University of New Hampshire and Masters and Doctoral degrees from Boston University.
-He served as President of Gorham State Teacher’s College from 1960-68, then continued as President of the University of Maine at Gorham from 1968-1970.
+Kenneth T. H. Brooks received his undergraduate degree from the University of New Hampshire and masters and doctoral degrees from Boston University.
+He served as President of Gorham State Teacher’s College from 1960-65, then continued as President of Gorham State College from 1965-1968 and Gorham State College of the University of Maine, 1968-70.
 He stepped down when Gorham merged with the University of Maine at Portland.
 He wrote See the Green and White Advancing: A History of Gorham Normal School, Teachers College, and State College 1878-1970, which was published in 1995.
-Kenneth Brooks died December 4, 1995.
+Kenneth Brooks died on December 4, 1995.
 This small miscellaneous group of papers focuses on Brooks in his role as head of the Gorham teaching institution from 1960-1970.
 The chronological file contains honors he received from other academic institutions as well as several of his grade school and high school papers.
 1921-1971 0.25 ft.

 Leo Brooks was an artist who was also a linotype operator at the New York Times.
 He worked in a variety of media, including jewelry and painting.
 He worked for the Works Progress Administration in the 1930s, making a photographic record of life in the city during the Great Depression.
 The collection consists of reproductions of photographs taken in New York, in 1932 and 1933.
 Possibly acquired by the University Art Gallery for an exhibition.
 1932-1933 4.5 ft.

 Ilene Frances Elowitch (d.1999) was a part-time instructor of Communications at USM from 1980 to1984.
-She received her Bachelor of Arts at Elmira College and her Masters Degree at the University of Maine at Orono in Speech Communication.
-The Papers consists of poems and journals written by Elowitch.
+She received her Bachelor of Arts at Elmira College and her Master's Degree at the University of Maine at Orono in Speech Communication.
+The Papers consist of poems and journals written by Elowitch.
 3 ft.

 Walker Evans was a self-taught photographer who pointed a new direction in American documentary photography in the 1930s.
 In the mid-1930s, he worked for President Roosevelt’s New Deal Resettlement (later Farm Security) Administration, taking photographs intended to alert America’s increasingly urban society to the plight of the rural poor during the Great Depression.
 The collection consists of reproductions from the Library of Congress, Farm Security Administration, Office of War Information Photograph Collection, used in a 1978 exhibition at the University Art Gallery.
 4.5 ft.